mtlynch/mtlynch.io/_posts/2017-12-08-outsourcing-mvp.md

 Building it myself also made it so much easier to fix weaknesses in the design.
 Even on a team of two, design flaws incur high frictional costs.
 When Ferngully spotted an issue, she had to confirm it with me, I'd update the design document, she'd read it, throw away some work, then finally reimplement it according to the new design.
 When I'm working solo, that whole process is almost instant.

 Finally, by outsourcing the backend, I was obscuring a core part of the business from myself.
-When I actually got my hands dirty with web scraping, it sparked ideas for other recipe data I could use in future iterations and gave me better insight into the site's design constraints.
+When I got my hands dirty with web scraping, it sparked ideas for recipe data I could use in future iterations of KetoHub and gave me better insight into the site's design constraints.

 # Takeaways

 Despite the issues, this process taught me important lessons about creating new websites and working with freelancers.
-The biggest lesson was: **build your own MVP**.
+The biggest lesson was: if you're a developer, **build your own MVP**.

 If you choose to work with a freelancer: